Committees

 • Administering the Young Professional of the Year award

-• Facilitating and coordinating events for students and young professionals across the state
+• Coordinating events for students and young professionals across Florida

 sypc@fwea.org